 - Q. What time do watchers need to report to the polling place, and how long do they need to stay at that polling place? - A. 1.
 At the polling place on election day, a poll watcher: - may begin service at any time after the presiding judge arrives and may stay at the polling place until election officials complete their duties. - may come and go after watcher has served 5 consecutive hours.
 [Sec.
+33.052].

-33.052]. - NOTE: If watcher leaves polling area temporarily to use cell phone or other wireless device, this temporary absence does not affect his 5 hours of consecutive service. - 2.
-At an early voting polling place, a poll watcher: - may be present at the polling place at any time it is open and until voting equipment is secured on the close of voting each day. - may serve during the hours the watcher chooses.
+NOTE: If watcher leaves polling area temporarily to use cell phone or other wireless device, this temporary absence does not affect his 5 hours of consecutive service.

+- 2. At an early voting polling place, a poll watcher: - may be present at the polling place at any time it is open and until voting equipment is secured on the close of voting each day. - may serve during the hours the watcher chooses.
 [Sec.
+33.053].

-33.053]. - NOTE: A poll watcher may be appointed to observe early voting by personal appearance only; a poll watcher is not entitled to observe the procedures related to early voting by mail.
-A poll watcher cannot obtain a copy of an application for a ballot to be voted by mail from the early voting clerk until after the last election for which the application is valid.
-Therefore, an Annual ABBM will not be available for public inspection or copying until the last election held each calendar year for which the application is valid.
+NOTE: A poll watcher may be appointed to observe early voting by personal appearance only; a poll watcher is not entitled to observe the procedures related to early voting by mail.

+NOTE: NEW LAW (HB 2559 (85th Regular Session)): A poll watcher cannot obtain a copy of an application for a ballot to be voted by mail from the early voting clerk until the first business day after the election day of the earliest election for which the application is valid.
+Therefore, an Annual ABBM will not be available for public inspection or copying until the first business day after the election day of the earliest election held each calendar year for which the application is valid.
+The information placed on the early voting roster of people who voted by mail is not available for public inspection by anyone until the first business day after election day or the day following the day the voter's ballot is received by the early voting clerk, except to the voter seeking to verify that the information is accurate.
 [Sec.
-86.014].
-T seeking to verify that the information is accurate.
-[Sec.
 87.121].

-- 3. At an early voting ballot board meeting (including the signature verification committee), a poll watcher: - may be present at any time the board is processing or counting ballots and until the board completes its duties. - may not leave during voting hours on election day without the early voting ballot board judge's permission once the board has begun counting the ballots.
+3. At an early voting ballot board meeting (including the signature verification committee), a poll watcher:

+- may be present at any time the board is processing or counting ballots and until the board completes its duties. - may not leave during voting hours on election day without the early voting ballot board judge's permission once the board has begun counting the ballots.
 [Sec.
 33.054]. - 4.
-At the central counting station, a poll watcher: - may be present at any time the central counting station is open for the purpose of processing or preparing to process election results and until the election officers complete their duties at the station.

-- may not leave during voting hours without the presiding judge's permission, if the counting of ballots at the central counting station has begun.
+At the central counting station, a poll watcher: - may be present at any time the central counting station is open and has convened for the purpose of processing or preparing to process election results and until the election officers complete their duties at the station. - may not leave during voting hours without the presiding judge's permission, if the counting of ballots at the central counting station has begun.
 [Sec.
+33.055].

-33.055]. - NOTE: The presiding judge of the central counting station, in cooperation with the county clerk/elections administrator, may to choose to withhold the release of vote totals until the last voter has voted.
+NOTE: The presiding judge of the central counting station, in cooperation with the county clerk/elections administrator, may to choose to withhold the release of vote totals until the last voter has voted.